barnumbirr/tweetuoso/README.md

 ### Step 2: OAuth settings

 Next, the app needs to be authorized to connect to your account so it can send tweets under your name.
-Paste the **Consumer Key** and **Consumer Secret** into tweetuoso.py.
+Paste the **Consumer Key** and **Consumer Secret** into config.py file.
 Then save and run **Tweetuoso** on your system.

 ![screenshot](https://raw.github.com/c0ding/tweetuoso/master/tweetuoso/doc/keys.png)